justineshaw/notes-app/README.md

 #### Include Input Validation

 I used `Express Validator` to perform server-side Input Validation.
 For example, the user is prevented from entering an empty string/note.
+Also, if a user enters an invalid note index, they are notified.

 #### Include Unit Testing